Macholtz Stadium

 Macholtz Stadium is a 4,300-seat multi-purpose stadium in Anderson, Indiana.
-The facility is located on the campus of Anderson University and is named in honor of Dr. James Macholtz who served as coach of the Anderson University football, Track and Field programs, and men's and women's lacrosse.
+The facility opened in 1977, is located on the campus of Anderson University, and is named in honor of Dr. James Macholtz who served as coach of the Anderson University football, Track and Field programs, and men's and women's lacrosse.

+Uses

 The stadium is primarily used for American football and track and field.
 It is home to the Anderson University football and track and field teams.